enbeec/blog/content/posts/first.md

 Platform's static site feature.
 I think I had heard about it before I discovered it in their documentation but it's exactly what I needed -- GitHub pages (for my traffic needs which fit into the free tier) with any public Git provider.
-I can deploy a static site automatically without writing and maintaining a CI/CD pipeline (something I do elsewhere and as little as possible when not necessary).
+I can deploy a static site automatically with a simple platform-agnostic CI/CD step (one `curl` command that runs on push).

 DigitalOcean's Terraform support is robust and I've got a bit of fragile configuration (DNS records for email, namely) that I'd like to be less scared of